potateros/tedxsu-frontend-old/README.md

 ### Credits

-The site was built with Jekyll, and Font-Awesome.
-Everything else was built with :heart: and care.
+The site was built with Jekyll, Bootstrap, and Font Awesome.
+Everything else, :heart: and care.